Matthew Stewart, 4th Earl of Lennox: The Rough Wooing

-After a consultation with his English officers Lennox attacked Dunoon Castle and burnt the nearby village and church.
+After a consultation with his English officers, Lennox attacked Dunoon Castle and burnt the nearby village and church.
 He subsequently laid waste to a large part of Kintyre, but as he had not succeeded in regaining possession of Dumbarton Castle, he retreated to his ships and sailed for England on about 28 May 1544.
 He stayed for a time at Wressle Castle.
-He was subsequently granted a letter of denization by Henry VIII in July 1544.
+He was granted a letter of denization by Henry VIII in July 1544.
+Donald Dubh formed an alliance of Highland Isles landowners in support of Lennox, on 5 August 1545 swearing an oath of allegiance to Henry VIII and acknowledging the Lennox as the true regent of Scotland (rather than Regent Arran or Mary of Guise).
+Despite English support, Dubh's Rebellion was ineffective, due to disorganization and poor logistics.

 Lennox joined the English invasion force in September 1547.
 When the main English army approached Edinburgh before the Battle of Pinkie, far to the west, a diversionary invasion of 5,000 men was led jointly by Thomas Wharton and Lennox.
 They took Castlemilk and burnt Annan, after a bitter struggle to capture its fortified church.